 Step 1: Create A New Job

-- ther the quote and contract paperwork you have for a Job you are ready to schedule.
+- Gather the quote and contract paperwork you have for a Job you are ready to schedule.

-- Click New Job… button.
-(If you already moved away from this screen, go to Jobs>View Jobs to get back the view pictured above.)
+- Click New Job… button (if you already moved away from this screen, go to Jobs > View Jobs).

 - Enter the name of the job (typically the customer name or location - for more detail, see related article and video on naming jobs and accounts).

 Decision Required.
 Every Job must be assigned to an Account.